-As the company was in administration, the remuneration of individual non-executive Directors for the year ended 30 June 2017 is unavailable.
+The remuneration of individual non-executive Directors for the year ended 30 June 2018 is detailed in Table 1 below.

 Senior Manager and Executive Director Remuneration

 The Company has a system of remuneration for its senior management that consists of fixed remuneration and variable remuneration (comprising short-term and long-term incentive schemes).